by Dr. Marc Grossman

 It is encouraging that even in allopathic medicine very slow changes are evident, for example in Western doctors' acceptance of the role of stress and lifestyle choices in disease.
 A few doctors are looking more to the holistic perspective.

 Since 1980 the author's mission has been to help others' desires to keep healthy vision and to even improve eyesight through a variety of tools, nutritional counseling, workshops and writing.
-Dr. Grossman is often described as a Holistic Eye Doctor, dedicated to helping people with such conditions ranging from nearsightedness, computer eye syndrome, and dry eyes to potentially vision threatening conditoins as macular degeneration, cataracts, glaucoma and a variety of retina and macular conditions that have been found to be responsive to attention to overall health and specific nutritional support.
+Dr. Grossman is often described as a Holistic Eye Doctor, dedicated to helping people with such conditions ranging from nearsightedness, computer eye syndrome, and dry eyes to potentially vision threatening conditions as macular degeneration, cataracts, glaucoma and a variety of retina and macular conditions that have been found to be responsive to attention to overall health and specific nutritional support.
 His multi-disciplinary approach uses nutrition, eye exercises, lifestyle and diet changes as well as traditional Chinese Medicine which provide him with a large stock of approaches and tools for difficult eye problems.